 Our slate of endorsed candidates were supported through staff and volunteer time on doors and phonebanks, event coordination and turnout, social media, and email communication to our thousands of members throughout the state.
 Some of our endorsed candidates were founding members of Rights & Democracy, and others were allies whose values aligned with ours and who we knew would work with us toward passing progressive legislation in the VT statehouse.
 Since the start of the 2017 session we have been focusing heavily on building and strengthening our organizing teams, working with our endorsed and allied electeds to move forward critical legislation, and coordinating local resistance to Trump’s national attacks on immigrants, refugees, our healthcare, and the very integrity of our democratic institutions.

-Helping our candidates govern - By organizing with candidates in district, running events for constituent education and political analysis, and offering candidates access to resources from our statewide and national networks on legislative research and other information.
+- Helping our candidates govern – By organizing with candidates in district, running events for constituent education and political analysis, and offering candidates access to resources from our statewide and national networks on legislative research and other information. e research and other information.